grnhse/greenhouse-api-docs/source/includes/webhooks/_job_events.md

 ## Job Post created

-This web hook fires when a job post or prospect post is created.
+This webhook fires when a job post or prospect post is created.
 This occurs when a new job post or prospect post is added from the job set up.

 If `job_id` **is** present in the payload, the payload represents a new **job post**.